Cosys-Lab/Cosys-AirSim/docs/gpulidar.md

 * **Point-Cloud:** The floats represent [x,y,z, rgb, intensity] coordinate for each point hit within the range in the last scan in NED format.
 * **Lidar Pose:** Default: sensor pose in the vehicle frame / External: If set to `External`(see table) the coordinates will be in either Unreal NED when `ExternalLocal` is `false` or Local NED (from starting position from vehicle) when `ExternalLocal` is `true`.

-Rgb represents a float32 representation of the RGB8 value that is linked to the instance segmentation system.
-See the [Image API documentation](image_apis.md#segmentation) and the [instance segmentation documentation](instance_segmentation.md).
+Rgb represents a float32 representation of the RGB8 value that is linked either the instance segmentation system or a different annotation label.
+See the [Image API documentation](image_apis.md#segmentation), [Annotation documentation](annotation.md) and the [instance segmentation documentation](instance_segmentation.md).
 The float32 comes from binary concatenation of the RGB8 values :`rgb = value_segmentation.R << 16 | value_segmentation.G << 8 | value_segmentation.B`\\
 It can be retrieved from the API and converted back to RGB8 with for example the following Python code:
 ```python